MattSurabian/rackspace-kitchen.chef/README.md

  * Your workstation is setup with Chef http://docs.opscode.com/install_workstation.html
  * The RackSpace knife plugin `gem install knife-rackspace`
  * A hosted chef account at OpsCode
- * A a .chef folder in this repo containing your knife.rb file, your validator.pem file and your personal.pem file all downloadable from OpsCode
+ * A .chef folder in this repo containing your knife.rb file, your validator.pem file and your personal.pem file all downloadable from OpsCode
  * Environment variables set for your RACKSPACE_USERNAME, and RACKSPACE_API_KEY.
 I set them in my .bash_profile as follows

  ````